mcq biology

 MCQ on Carbohydrates Part-1

 Biochemistry MCQ-01: Carbohydrates, one of the most essential classes of biomolecules, are critical for providing energy, building cell structures, and storing information.
 Understanding the properties and functions of carbohydrates is therefore essential for any student of biochemistry.
-The present a set of MCQ on Carbohydrates is designed to challenge and […]
+The present a set of MCQ on Carbohydrates is designed to challenge and expand your knowledge of this fundamental class of this biomolecule. […]

 Continue Reading